jdoleary/Spellmasons/docs/CriticalPath.md

     - [Tutorial](https://www.youtube.com/watch?v=-GV814cWiAw)
 - Game Balance (Blocked: Requires more playtesting)
 - Final Steps
+    - Philosophy
+        - "rules for copy"
+            1. Does the word suggest more than what really happens. (ex: bite != damage)
+            2. Numbers are meaningless, use percentages instead. (ex: "Increase cast range by 10%")
+        - Explain everything, use popups more than once with a "do not show again" button
     - Optimize
         - Support large maps
         - Round of wall corners so it doesn't stair step??